Available Undergraduate Research Projects

 The following are examples of potential undergraduate Independent Study Projects (CHEG 4989) with Professor Wagstrom.
 If you have specific other projects that fall within the scope of the lab that you are interested in, those will also be considered.
 While prior experience is always helpful, you do not need to have any specific prior experience for these projects, just a desire to work hard and a willingness to learn.
 The projects below are just examples from the lab, not guaranteed current projects.

-If you are interested in joining the group, please complete the following application form: https://goo.gl/forms/1DMejPYvnAOv7ZK02.
+If you are interested in joining the group, please complete the sign-up form.
 After you complete the application, email me to let me know so that I can check for it.

 DATA ANALYSIS / COMPUTATIONAL PROJECTS